Transcribe.so vs YouLearn: Which Turns YouTube Videos Into Notes Better?

 • Get an accurate transcript.
 Word-level timestamps when you need them.

-• Auto chapters and topics.
+• Auto chapters and sections.
 Long content broken into a navigable spine.

 • Semantic search.
 Find concepts by meaning across hours of recordings.